 To make a delicious keto pound cake, you need some fundamental keto pantry ingredients, including:

 For a different perspective on this recipe, watch my story about making the keto orange pound cake!

 When used in small amounts, oranges are keto-friendly fruit, perfect for adding sweetness to your keto baking.
 You can check my keto fruit list article to read more about all the fruit options you can eat safely on a keto diet.

 This pound cake stores very well in the fridge for up to 5 days, in an airtight box.
 You can also freeze slices of pound cake wrapped individually.
 When you feel like cake, defrost one piece of pound cake on a plate at room temperature.

 If you don’t like your glazing too sweet, I recommend using allulose.
 Like any glazing, combine powdered sweetener with a liquid, like orange juice, to enhance the orange flavor or simply water.

 Note that powdered sugar-free crystal sweeteners have a similar look and texture to real icing sugar without the carbs.
 However, it can be overly sweet, so make sure you stick to the glazing recipe for perfect sweetness balance.

-If you love pound cake, I also recommend you to try:
+If you love keto pound cakes, I also recommend trying:

 Have you made this keto pound cake recipe yet?
 Share a picture with me on Instagram!
 I love to see your creation and connect with you.